 1 Six Flags Blvd., Jackson

-Hours: Daily, May 22 through Labor Day, then Friday-Sunday through Oct.
-27. Safari Park opens at 9am, Six Flags at 10:30am; closing times vary.
+Hours: Daily, May 22 through Labor Day, then Friday-Sunday through Nov 2.
+Open 10:30am; closing times vary.

-The park underwent a renovation this winter, merging its theme park with its Wild Safari animal park to become the world’s largest theme park (more than 500 acres).
+Wild Safari animal park has merged with Six Flags to become the world’s largest theme park (more than 500 acres).
 The Safari Off Road Adventure features 1,200 animals from six continents, which you’ll view from an open-air Safari vehicle driven by an expert.
 You can also hand-feed and pet a few animals and take a turn on the zip line (additional fee).
-In the main park, you can ride coasters and kiddie rides and visit the Hurricane Harbor water park, which boasts a new water slide called the Big Wave Racer.
+The main park consists of 11 coasters, three kids areas, a top-name concert series, and the Hurricane Harbor water park.
+Construction is currently underway for Zumanjaro: Drop of Doom, which will be the world’s tallest and fastest drop ride (set to open this summer).
+Mounted on the Kingda Ka roller coaster, the new ride will be 41 stories tall and reach speeds of 90 miles per hour

 Wild West City